saghirb/R-datatable-Intro/README.md

 > Repsitory of teaching materials for "[Getting Started in R - Tinyverse Edition](https://github.com/eddelbuettel/gsir-te/raw/master/Getting-Started-in-R.pdf)" workshop (course).

-This repository is contains materials for basic R concepts and `data.table` basics (~4 hour) workshop.
+This repository contains materials for basic R concepts and `data.table` basics (~4 hour) workshop.
 The target audience is R beginners to "intermediate" R users.
 It is ideal for R meetup groups, R user groups or as pre-conference workshop.